 Online course requests for eligible students will continue to be made a priority, but may experience delays.
-All other training requests will be put on temporary hold.

 For more information, visit COVID-19 info for Albertans.

 Emergency social services personnel help people that’ve been uprooted from their homes during a disaster.
 Evacuees often face a great deal of uncertainty and need compassion and support from communities.
 Emergency social services personnel help ensure a community’s response is meeting both the physical and emotional needs of evacuees.

 The Emergency Social Services course is recommended for: